ranabadawy-02/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 - The first line is the shebang `#!/bin/bash`.
 - The second line lists all local variables, environment variables, and functions using `set`.
 - Works correctly when sourced.

+# 6-create_local_variable

+This script creates a local shell variable named BEST with the value "School".

+## Description

+- The variable is local to the current shell session when sourced.
+- Assigning a value to BEST does not export it to child processes.

+## Usage

+1. Make the script executable: chmod +x 6-create_local_variable

+2. Source the script in the shell:
+. ./6-create_local_variable

+3. Example:
+echo $BEST
+School

+## Notes

+- The script is exactly two lines long.
+- The first line is the shebang `#!/bin/bash`.
+- The second line assigns the value "School" to the local variable BEST.